A graceful forest of Birch trees stand on the edge of a Swedish lake.

 It came as a pleasant surprise to realise that they live in Dalarna, the Swedish Dales district, about 100km northwest of Stockholm, a gently undulating landscape of farmlands and woodlands.

 We arrived at the right time – spring was happening with great rapidity.
-Each day the foliage on the trees was noticeably denser than it was, and the deciduous woodlands are a vibrant green the likes of which we don’t see often in Australia.
+Each day the foliage on the trees was noticeably denser than it was, and the deciduous woodlands were becoming a vibrant green the likes of which we don’t see often in Australia.

-So after a brief quiescence, the birds begun their day around 2am.
+So after a brief quiescence, the birds began their day around 2am.
 For us to get into the forests to record them in time, we were having to wake up around 12.30am, after trying to get to sleep around 6pm.
-Not only was this ruining our social life, we were feeling like we have permanent jetlag.
+Not only was this ruining our social life, we felt we had permanent jetlag.

 But was worth it, the dawn birdsong was rich and extended.
 This recording comes from our first morning out, and was made in mature birch woodlands on the edge of Fräg lake."